 Q. 48 How to extract server data for test execution and how to analyze that?

-Ans: Every time post-test execution, we need to extract the data from the server which is the CPU, Memory, Garbage collector, Heap Memory which may be in graphical representation we need the third party tools like Dynatrace, JavaMelody, Jvisual VM Etc to get these metrics.
+Ans: Every time post-test execution, we need to extract the data from the server which is the CPU, Memory, Garbage collector, and Heap Memory which may be in graphical representation.
+We need third-party tools like Dynatrace, JavaMelody, Jvisual VM etc. to get these metrics.

 Q. 49 What is the SLA (service level agreements)?

 Ans: You can define service level agreements (SLAs) which measure performance test goals over time intervals during a test run, or over a whole performance test run.
 This is a mutual agreement between the client and the performance testing team to define accurate pass/fail criteria of the scenario.

 - Transaction Response Time (Average) per time interval

 - Errors per Second per time interval